learning-augmented-algorithms/learning-augmented-algorithms.github.io/cfp/index.md

 ##  Submission Requirements and Guidelines:

-The submission should consist of a single pdf file containing the names and affiliations of the contributors, a title, a brief abstract, and a summary of the contributions.
-Preliminary results may also be included.
+Submissions should consist of a 2-page abstract (not including references) using the [ACM small template format](https://www.acm.org/publications/proceedings-template).
+The submission should include the names and affiliations of the contributors, a title, a brief abstract, and a summary of the contributions; preliminary results may also be included.
+Submissions must be in PDF format.
 In case the poster presents results of the recently-published papers, bibliographic references to the paper (authors, title, and venue) must be included.
-Poster abstracts must not be more than two pages, including references and figures, in the [ACM small template format](https://www.acm.org/publications/proceedings-template).

-**Review process:** Submitted posters will be reviewed within the period from *April 26th* to *May 10th*.
-The review will be minimal and focus primarily on relevance to the workshop focus and likelihood of leading to interesting discussions at the workshop.
-Accepted posters will be presented during the workshop breaks.
+**Review process:** Submitted posters will be reviewed between *April 26th* to *May 10th*.
+The review will be minimal and focus primarily on relevance to the workshop's focus and likelihood of leading to interesting discussions at the workshop.
+Accepted posters will be presented during breaks.

 ##  Program Committee: